HomeblogsHealth and wellnessTop 10 Health Benefits of Banana- Nutrition and Side Effects

 6. Improve Your Sleep

-Eating bananas just before your bed will improve the quality of your sleep.
-Bananas contain tryptophan which is a precursor for melatonin.
+Eating bananas just before bedtime will improve the quality of your sleep.
+Bananas contain tryptophan, which is a precursor for melatonin.
 Melatonin offers relaxation and regulates your sleep.
+Drinking a warm glass of banana shake before bedtime can enhance these banana shake benefits, but practice moderation.

 7. Quicker Recovery from Your Workout